The return analytics Shopify doesn't give you (and why they matter)

 Turning analytics into action

-Better analytics are only valuable if they lead to action.
-Here's what becomes possible when you have the right data:
+Better analytics only matter if they drive action.
+A few things that become possible with the right data:

-Size chart fixes: Variant-level analytics show you that returns on Size L of your best-selling dress spiked after a supplier change.
+Size chart fixes.
+Variant-level analytics show returns on size L of your best-selling dress spiked after a supplier change.
 You update the size chart to reflect the new measurements.
 Returns on that variant drop 40%.

-Fraud signal tuning: Your signal effectiveness dashboard shows that "weekend return timing" has a 3% predictive accuracy — it's mostly noise.
-Meanwhile, "exchange churn velocity" has 78% accuracy but accounts for only 5% of total triggers because the threshold is too conservative.
-You lower the threshold, disable the noisy signal, and improve your detection without adding new rules.
+Fraud signal tuning.
+Your signal effectiveness dashboard shows "weekend return timing" has a 3% predictive accuracy.
+Mostly noise.
+Meanwhile "exchange churn velocity" has 78% accuracy but only 5% of total triggers because the threshold is too conservative.
+You lower the threshold, disable the noisy signal, and improve detection without adding new rules.

-Supplier quality monitoring: Cross-dimensional analytics show that "quality defect" reasons spiked on three products — all from the same supplier, all from shipments received in the same week.
-You flag the batch, contact the supplier, and prevent the next shipment from creating the same problem.
+Supplier quality monitoring.
+Cross-dimensional analytics show "quality defect" reasons spiked on three products, all from the same supplier, all from shipments received in the same week.
+You flag the batch, contact the supplier, and prevent the next shipment from repeating the problem.

 The bottom line